reachcreator/signal-words/README.md

 ## 🚀 Quick Start

+**Try it now:** Visit https://signalwords.confusethemachine.com/ to generate your family's signal words!

 1. **Generate your family code** by clicking the "Generate New Family Code" button
 2. **Share the code** securely with your family members
 3. **Each family member** enters the code and generates their calendar